MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 ## Import the standard library with `std`

-The following examples demonstrates how to consume the standard library as a module using the command line compiler.
+The following examples demonstrate how to consume the standard library as a module using the command line compiler.
 The Visual Studio IDE experience for importing the standard library as a module is being implemented.

 The statement `import std;` or `import std.compat;` imports the standard library into your application.
 But first, you must compile the standard library named modules.
 The following steps demonstrate how.